AlaaSayed164/NumaricalCodes/README.md

 There can be only one global minima and maxima but there can be more than one local minima and maxima.
 ### GRADIENT DESCENT
 Gradient Descent is an optimization algorithm and it finds out the local minima of a differentiable function.
-It is a minimization algorithm that minimizes a given function.
+It is a minimization algorithm that minimizes a given function. first-order optimization algorithm as it explicitly makes use of the first-order derivative of the target objective function.
 ////////////////////////////////////////////////////////
 #### Is the process of iteratively improving the accuracy of a machine learning model, lowering the degree of error. <B> .
 A major goal of training a machine learning algorithm is to minimise the degree of error between the predicted output and the true output.
 Machine learning models learn to generalise and make predictions about new live data based on insight learned from training data.
 This works by approximating the underlying function or relationship between input and output data.